eciggaar/littlebits-to-bluemix/README.md

 ## What do you need?
 ###### At least
 * An IBM Bluemix account.
-If you don’t have one, please register for a free account at http://bluemix.net
+If you don’t have one, please register for a free account at http://ibm.biz/bluemixnl.
+Click 'Sign Up' to create your free account.

 * <img align="middle" src="./images/p3.png" height="60">
 A littleBits USB input bit ( _p3 usb power_ ) + USB cable + power